The Mole (Australian TV series) season 6: Week 9

 Pot Count: At the end of the previous episode, Hillal found the $3,000 which had been planted in his toiletry bag by Nick.
 He and Sam demanded a group meeting, during which Shaun was accused of putting the money in Hillal's room.
 Nick, for his part, acted as if he did not know what was going on, as Hillal and Shaun engaged in an argument.
 This $3,000 was added to the pot, taking the total to $132,900.

-Silent Auction: The seven players were given the opportunity to bid on certain items ranging from $10,000 for the pot to "the ultimate exemption" – that is, an exemption which would take the player who successfully bid for that latter exemption straight through to the final four.
+Silent Auction: The seven players were given the opportunity to bid on certain items ranging from $10,000 for the pot to "the ultimate exemption" – that is, a special exemption which would take the player who successfully bid it straight through to the final four.
 The players were placed in individual booths to ensure that bids remained anonymous.
 For each of the items that were to be sold, there was a certain minimum and maximum bid that had to be made.
 Bidding for each item was not compulsory.
-Players were allowed to re-think their bids, but they only had one minute to make them, after which the items would be sold to the highest bidder (or, in the event of a tie, the quickest).
+Players only had one minute to make bids, after which the items would be sold to the highest bidder (or, in the event of a tie, the quickest).
 In the end, the maximum bids for each item that was sold were made, resulting in the most money ever lost in a single assignment in the history of The Mole worldwide.
 Sam bid $70,000 for "the ultimate exemption", in addition to $25,000 for a Quiz 8 exemption – this guaranteeing his place in the final four and not having to sit the next three quizzes.
 Additionally, he would not have to defend that exemption.
 It was revealed that the group had spent $135,000 in the auction, however, a $10,000 bid was made for a mystery envelope, its contents of which contained $10,000, so therefore, $125,000 was lost from the pot.

 Snorkel Challenge: The players were split into three pairs and asked to swim through a bay full of 60 sharks, whilst trying to find seven photographs on the sea floor which depicted relatives of the seven remaining players still in the game.
 Each pair would take an attempt at swimming through the bay and identify the images in numerical order from one to seven.
 Once they made it back to dry land, they would be asked to place an image of the players to which they think matched their relatives.
 Meanwhile, Nick was isolated from the group and was asked to try to identify what the players were doing based on the other players commentary.
 He was then later tasked with matching the relatives to the players based on his hunch.
 One by one, the question marked cards were flipped over to reveal five correct answers, but cards three and six were wrongly matched, meaning nothing was won in this assignment.